Skip to main content

 In Europe, the European Union (EU) Restriction of Hazardous Substances Directive (RoHS) is the most widespread regulation dedicated to hazardous substances in EEE.

-Compliance with EU RoHS is part of the CE marking process and required for all EEE manufacturers seeking to sell or distribute products within the EU.
-Similar regulations exist in countries around the world.
+Compliance with EU RoHS is part of the CE marking process and is required for all EEE manufacturers seeking to sell or distribute products within the EU.
+Other regulations exist in countries around the world.

-Although RoHS and other regulations represent an essential focus on health, they also create challenges for manufacturers and their supply chain partners.
+RoHS and other regulations represent an essential focus on health and they also create challenges for manufacturers and their supply chain partners.

 The original EU RoHS, Directive 2002/95/EC, was first published by the European Union in 2002.
 This Directive restricted the use of six hazardous materials found in electrical and electronic products: lead, cadmium, mercury, hexavalent chromium, polybrominated biphenyls (PBB) and polybrominated diphenyl ethers (PBDE).